The IO shield in a computer has its unique advantage, but it is less prioritized when compared to the other components in a computer.

 Is it necessary to attach the IO shield to the Motherboard?

-We need an IO shield to protect our PC components like motherboard, processor, GPU, etc from dust.
+We need an IO shield to protect our PC components like the motherboard, processor, GPU, etc from dust.
 The hardware components may get damaged because of heavy dust.
 If your PC location is not clean, I highly recommend placing an IO shield on your CPU case.

 Check for IO shield, motherboard, and CPU cabinet compatibility: